 Both acrylic and polycarbonate are wonderfully versatile materials that you no doubt encounter in some fashion nearly every day.
-Both are available in clear or coloured form and both are fairly heat resistant, durable and, to greater and lesser degrees, pliable.
+Both are available in a clear or coloured form and both are fairly heat resistant, durable and, to greater and lesser degrees, pliable.
 Both can also be effectively machined, measured and cut using a variety of methods.

 There are 2 major types of acrylic: extruded acrylic sheets and cast.
 Each has its particular strengths and preferred applications.

 As standard, Cut My Plastic sell a combination of both cast acrylic sheets and extruded, dependent on the colour or finish.
-If you do require a specific type of acrylic, please get in touch before ordering via email@example.com or though our contact us page
+If you do require a specific type of acrylic, please get in touch before ordering via firstname.lastname@example.org or through our contact us page

 - Extruded Acrylic - Extruded acrylic typically has a lower melting point than the more common cast acrylic.
-As such it can be a better choice than cast acrylic when you need to produce a high number of pieces which you plan to cut with a laser.
+As such it can be a better choice than cast acrylic when you need to produce a high number of pieces that you plan to cut with a laser.
 Its lower melting point however also means that you may run into problems drilling through extruded acrylic since the action of the rotating drill bit can create considerable heat.

 - Cast Acrylic - Cast acrylic is often the preferred choice if you plan on engraving the surface using a laser.
 This process, when carried out on cast acrylic, produces a dry white “frosted” finish that is quite beautiful.
 Cast acrylic is also the preferred choice if you need to drill tap holes into the surface due to the fact that, as we mentioned, cast acrylic has a higher melting point and won’t succumb to heat created by the spinning drill bit.

 There are many methods by which acrylic, and in particular acrylic sheets, can be worked to conform to your desired application.